codygiants/first_temp/README.md

 # first_temp
-mad by sohail and danish
+made by sohail and danish